swagger-api/apidom-lsp-vscode/README.md

  $ npm run build
 ```

-### Run VSCode extension in VSCode instance
+### Run VS Code extension in VSCode instance

-- Open VCCode
+- Open VS Code
-- Open this repository in VSCode: `File` -> `Open Folder`
+- Open this repository in VS Code: `File` -> `Open Folder`
 - From `Activity Bar`, click on `Run and Debug` icon
 - Select `Launch Client` from the dropdown menu
 - Run the launch config by clicking on small green play button
 - If you want to debug the server as well use the launch configuration `Attach to Server`
-- New VSCode window will open where ApiDOM VsCode Extension is loaded in
+- New VS Code window will open where ApiDOM VS Code Extension is loaded in
 - Create new text file: `File` -> `New Text File`
 - Start writing your specification document (OpenAPI, AsyncAPI, API Design Systems)